Code-Institute-Submissions/Memory-Madness/README.md

 # Acknowledge:
 ### A big thank you must be give to my mentor, Simen, for his support and motivation through this project.
 Also for the support and understanding given by student care.

+# Final Notes:
+Going into this project I knew that learning Javascript was a challenge.
+Whilst developing the project it has helped me understand the language more and how powerful it is.
+I have come out of the other side of the project with better understanding of Javascript.